steinarvk/shufflestega/README.md

 Process
 =======

+The message is first encoded into a compact representation, possibly undergoing some transformations such as case normalization.
+The default encoding scheme is Huffman encoding with a static tree tuned for uppercased English text.

 The message is first zero-padded to the maximum-length message it is possible to encode given the target sequence length.
-If it's possible to store 16 bytes of information, "Hello world" is thus indistinguishable from "Hello world\0\0\0\0\0".
+If it's possible to store 16 bytes of information, "Hello world" is thus indistinguishable from "Hello world\0\0\0\0\0" (although some encodings, such as the included Huffman encoding for English text, include encoding-level information that allow us to reconstruct the original message exactly).
 This step ensures makes the length of the message predictable from the length of the sequence, which enables us to discard the right amount of post-encryption random padding (see below) when extracting.

 The message is then encrypted using AES-128, deriving a key from a password (the empty string if none was provided) using PBKDF2 and generating a random